devansh8373/OpenStreetMap/README.md

 https://github.com/udacity/CppND-Route-Planning-Project/blob/master/README.md

-If you are unable to install the dependencies, head into Project_Screenshots folder to get the idea of how this project wotks.
+If you are unable to install the dependencies, head into Project_Screenshots folder to get the idea of how this project works.